-Back on campus, the experience PSP offers Willett is unparalleled — and she would know — she turned down top schools in favor of CNU.
-“There was no program that could offer me the opportunity for undergraduate research, guaranteed shadowing at a major hospital and early admission to medical school,” she says.
-“I’ve been in the neonatal intensive care unit, I’ve been in radiology, cardiology, the ICU — I’ve been in places I didn’t even know existed in a hospital.
-I’ve been able to stand next to physicians and see what they do.”
+Back on campus, Willett’s pre-med experience was unparalleled — and she would know — she turned down the University of Virginia in favor of CNU.
+“There was no other program that offered me the opportunity for undergraduate research, guaranteed shadowing at a major hospital and early admission to medical school,” she says.
+“I was in the neonatal intensive care unit, I was in radiology, cardiology, the ICU — I was in places I didn’t even know existed in a hospital.
+I was able to stand next to physicians and see what they do.”

-Last summer she completed a paid internship at neighboring Riverside Hospital and has two mentors there who advise her on her future career.
-And, through CNU’s PSP, she was able to apply for early admission to Eastern Virginia Medical School her sophomore year without having to take the MCATs.
-“It’s been a phenomenal experience,” she says of her journey so far.
+Through CNU’s PSP, Willett was also able to apply for early admission to Eastern Virginia Medical School (EVMS) her sophomore year without having to take the MCATs.
+This benefit paid another dividend, too, enabling her to avoid a semester applying for and interviewing at medical schools and instead spend the time abroad in Scotland at the University of Glasgow.
+“It was a phenomenal experience,” she says of her college journey.
 “I want to go into developmental pediatrics, and that came from Special Olympics.
 I had never considered that field until I started working with these kids.
 It brought me to the compassionate side of it, of seeing patients not as procedures, but as people, as someone’s daughter, someone’s sister.”

 Dr. Gwynne Brown, PSP Director, says Willett’s “drive, dedication to service, positive attitude and intelligence will get her extremely far in the medical field.
 I have no doubt she will make an excellent physician.”